pantheon-systems/documentation/source/content/drupal-migration.md

 ## Migrate From Another Platform

-Developers have migrated tens of thousands of Drupal sites to Pantheon to take advantage of our WebOps workflows and amazing platform.
+Developers have migrated tens of thousands of Drupal sites to Pantheon to take advantage of our WebOps workflows and platform.
 Composer is the optimal solution to manage packages and dependencies on Pantheon for Drupal development (Version 8+).

-There are different starting points for your migration depending on your Drupal version and dependency management setup.
+There are different starting points for your migration depending on your Drupal version and dependency management setup- review them below.

 ### I use Composer